mcaminiti/homeassistant/README.md

 - Send long term data to InfluxDB for Grafana configuration
 - Use Lutron Pico Remotes to enable Hue Lights and other automations
 - Use ESPHome device to energy monitor circuits in the house
+- Use EPSHome device for Garage Door Open/Close and state sensors
 - Monitor Fish Aquarium (Biocube) power usage
 - Alert for aquarium problems (heater running long / pump not running)